BrewBlox/brewblox-documentation/docs/user/startup.md

 To finish the installation, and initialize your system, run the first-time setup script.

-Navigate to the directory you chose during the installation (default: `cd ~/brewblox`), and start the setup.
+Navigate to the Brewblox install directory (default: `cd ~/brewblox`), and start the setup.

 ```bash
 cd ./brewblox